-If you ever find yourself stuck in listing fruits that start with Z, this post will give you their names with one click.
-Some of them would make you smile, and some can be challenging!
-While reading, try to remember as many names as possible!
+If you ever find yourself in need of fruits that start with Z, this post will give you their names with one click.
+Some of them are familiar names, but I bet others are exquisite delicacies that you’ve heard of for the first time.

 Fruits With Z- Start That You May Know

-Zucchini has its origin in Central America and Mexico, but its name comes from Italy.
+Zucchini has its origin in Central America and Mexico, but its name comes from Italy, where this versatile veggie gained popularity in the Western world in the 19th century.
 Zucchini is grown throughout the US, and you can see it every time you go to the supermarket.

 2. Zebra Melon

 Widely known by the name French cantaloupe. zebra melons vary in size from small to medium, and their shape can be round or oval.
 Their scientific name is Cucumis melo cantalupensis, and they are a member of the tomato family.